Tanzania DREAMS Graduation

 These evidence-based interventions help drive effective, efficient and sustainable health care systems.
 These investments create a more resilient health system for partner countries to confront current and future health challenges and increased global health security and stability helps protect American interests and Service Members.

-In 2021, military to military PEPFAR activities expanded in the Philippines through the Armed Forces Research Institute for Medical Sciences (AFRIMS) under the auspices of DHAPP.
+In 2021, military-to-military PEPFAR activities expanded in the Philippines through the Armed Forces Research Institute for Medical Sciences (AFRIMS) under the auspices of DHAPP.
 AFRIMS, a Special Foreign Activity of WRAIR, has been working in the Philippines since 2011 and has an established relationship with the Armed Forces of the Philippines.

 Kids in Kenya